 The Average Salary 16-19

-As you may imagine, age group with the lowest salary is the one comprised entirely of teenagers, many of whom are only working summer jobs.
-According to BLS data, the median salary of 16- to 19-year-olds is $494 per week, which is $25,688 per year.
+As you may imagine, age group with the lowest salary is the one comprised entirely of teenagers, many of whom typically only work summer jobs.
+According to BLS data, the median salary of 16- to 19-year-olds is $506 per week, which comes out to $26,312 per year.
 That’s the median across all races, genders and education levels.
 (The BLS provides medians rather than averages, since an average can be skewed by very high and very low numbers.)

 The Average Salary 20-24